United States Regiments & Batteries > New York > 169th New York Infantry Regiment

 “Troy Regiment”

-The 169th New York Infantry Regiment lost 10 officers and 147 enlisted men killed and mortally wounded and 3 officers and 125 enlisted men to disease during the Civil War.
+The 169th New York Infantry Regiment had 1,467 men enrolled during the Civil War.
+It lost 10 officers and 147 enlisted men killed or mortally wounded and 3 officers and 125 enlisted men to disease, of whom 25 died in Confederate captivity.

 1862

-Organized at Troy and Staten Island, N.Y. under Colonel Clarence Buel, Lieutenant Colonel John McConihe and Major Alonzo Alden
+Organized at Troy and Staten Island, New York under the command of Colonel Clarence Buel, Lieutenant Colonel John McConihe and Major Alonzo Alden.

 September 25 Companies A – E mustered in at Troy